In the Bazaars of Hyderabad: Themes

-Another theme in the poem is the Swadeshi movement, though not specifically mentioned in the poem.
-The poem was written during the Indian independence movement.
-Through the poem, Naidu urges the countrymen to take part in the Swadeshi movement and reminding fellow Indians about the rich Indian traditions.
+Another theme in the poem is the Swadeshi movement, reminding fellow Indians about the rich Indian traditions.
 Thus, Naidu tries to evoke the curiosity of Indians by presenting the scenes of a bazaar where traditional Indian products are merchandised for all forms of livelihood, affliction, and revelry.

 Popular culture

 The poem has been included in the syllabuses of Indian Secondary schools, the Indian Civil Services Examination and in some of the universities of Europe.
 Some schools in India organise a skit base play based on the poem to make their people understand the shopping experience in the bazaars, including the Hyderabadi biryani, the traditional ingredients used in the Hyderabadi cuisines, and the jewellery and clothing.
 Based on the poem, a play titled "Love's Labour" was conducted in Madurai by the students of Sri Meenakshi college for women.
 The play was different from regular stage plays as it contained model sets of bazaars similar to Hyderabad.
 The play was organised to promote the literary work of women.